Fine Wines, Delivered to Your Door

 Our Offerings

-We source our wines from vineyards that often go unnoticed by larger chains, ensuring a unique and authentic selection.
-Our collection includes a variety of Red, White, and Rosé wines, as well as Lebanon’s iconic national drink, Arak.
-Each product is carefully curated to provide an exceptional experience for our customers.
+We proudly source our wines directly from vineyards, ensuring a unique and authentic selection for our customers.
+Our curated collection includes a wide variety of Red, White, and Rosé wines, as well as Lebanon’s iconic national spirit, Arak, and the country’s oldest and most beloved beer, Almaza.
+Each product is handpicked to deliver an exceptional and memorable experience, reflecting the rich heritage and flavors of the region.

 Who We Serve